Better Technology Means More Options.

 Virtual Battlespace 3 enables better training by allowing users the ability to involve more participants, develop larger models, build bigger terrains, and create more complex scenarios.

-Built on Real Virtuality 3 — a similar game engine to that used for Bohemia Interactive Studio's Arma2 — VBS3 is highly modifiable and extendable, allowing our users to benefit from the latest game technology.
+Built on cutting-edge video game technology, VBS3 is based on the latest technology ported across from Bohemia Interactive Studio’s Arma 2 and Arma 3 games.
+VBS3 is highly modifiable and extendable, allowing our users to benefit from the latest game technology.
 This flexible game-based technology has allowed BISim developers to build massive models, including a functioning model of The Royal Navy's Type 45 Destroyer.
 The Royal Navy uses the model for full ship walkthrough and training on procedures.

 A key advantage of VBS is its flexibility.
 Multiple simulation clients can be linked to VBS3 via its HLA/DIS/CIGI gateway.
 From version 3.8 and on, VBS3 includes VBS Gateway for HLA/DIS and CIGI connectivity.
 VBS Gateway is our premier gateway for interoperability and provides new capabilities such as enabling VBS3 to function as a CIGI host.
 VBS Gateway brings live loading, user-friendly configuration capabilities, a real-time user interface, and performance enhancement as VBS3’s new gateway system.